SURABHIMV/Detectron2_QRcode/README.md

 # QR code detection using the Detectron2 model

-This repository contains code to detect QR codes in an image.
-It also mentions the label ('QRCODE') and the percentage, indicating how much percentage of the QR code is detected, using a finetuned Detectron2 model.
+This repository contains code to detect QR codes in an image using a fine-tuned Detectron2 model.
+It also mentions the label ('QR_CODE') and the percentage, indicating how much percentage of the QR code is detected.

 ## Files